- Developers

 Install the following tools by following the instructions on their website or Github:

-• Web3.js: Web3.js is an Ethereum JavaScript API to communicate with the Ethereum network.
+- Web3.js: Web3.js is an Ethereum JavaScript API that communicates with the Ethereum network.

-• MetaMask: It’s a browser extension as well as a crypto wallet.
+- MetaMask: It’s a browser extension and a crypto wallet.
 MetaMask enables you to communicate with Ethereum even if you don’t run a full node.
 You need dummy Ethers to test smart contracts, and you can use MetaMask for this.

 7. Configuring the tools to use with the Ethereum blockchain network